-It’s a timeless symbol that dates all the way back to the 5th century with a lot of meaning behind it.
+It’s a timeless symbol that in lists of the 50+ best tattoo ideas, and dates all the way back to the 5th century with a lot of meaning behind it.

 When you think of Christianity, you’re reminded of crucifixion, or more commonly the man known as Jesus.
 The execution style involved being nailed to a wooden cross as punishment.
 But what’s interesting is that both the vertical and horizontal beams were believed to represent ideas.